AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

   aligned_face = dl_matrix3du_alloc(1, FACE_WIDTH, FACE_HEIGHT, 3);  // Allocate memory for aligned face
 ```
 - With **_mtmn_config = mtmn_init_config()_** we will set the paramenters to the default values.
 - Then we read the faces (names and face_id's) from flash memory.
-This is necessry to compare the face_id's later.
+This is necessary to compare the face_id's later.
 - As last preparation step we have to allocate memory for the global pointers containing the **_image_matrix_**, which is the bitmap for face detection.
 - And also for the **_alligned_face_**.